 We hope to see you at the museum soon for a visit!
-Please note that we are not currently scheduling any in-person programming and will continue to offer a range of museum experiences online.
+We are pleased to now offer a combination of online and in-person events, providing visitors with multiple ways to expand the museum experience through public tours, artist talks and curator-led discussions.
 Check back here for more about Curated Conversations, Virtual Visits, and other ways to deepen your museum experience digitally.

 Join us for live Q&A sessions with Blanton staff and special guests!
 They’ll answer your burning questions about everything from how the windows in Ellsworth Kelly’s Austin got here to what NOT to say to an artist.

 Enjoy this video series featuring Blanton educator Monique Piñón O’Neil leading easy, make-at-home art activities inspired by works in the museum collection.
 Each activity includes a downloadable supply list and instructions.

 Step inside the galleries of the museum….virtually!
 Our interactive 360-degree video tours let you move through exhibitions online, enhancing your “visit” with high-resolution images, in-depth descriptive text, audio commentary from curators, and even videos.
 First up, you can explore our exhibition The Avant-garde Networks of Amauta: Argentina, Mexico, and Peru in the 1920s.
 Stay tuned for more virtual visits soon!

 Fun and relaxing for all ages, these downloadable art pages feature works of art from the Blanton collection and are a lovely way to color the day away!

 Post your colorful creations on social media and remember to tag them with #ColorTheBlanton and @blantonmuseum so we can re-share!

 Ooh and aah over these “Delightful Design” pages, taken from etchings and engravings in our prints and drawings collection.